Temp Mail Logo

 Why might my lookup return 'could not resolve IP' for a domain?

-This means the domain has no A record — it doesn't resolve to an IP address.
-This can happen for parked domains, domains configured for receiving email only (no web server), or domains with DNS misconfiguration.
-For domain blacklist checking (DBL, URIBL, SURBL), the lookup still proceeds using the domain name directly.
-For IP-based blacklists, we need a resolved IP, so those checks will be skipped.
+This means the domain has no A record and does not resolve to an IP address.
+This can occur for parked domains (no web server), email-only domains (MX records but no A record), or domains with DNS misconfiguration.
+For domain-based blacklist checks (DBL, URIBL, SURBL), the lookup still proceeds using the domain name directly.
+For IP-based blacklists, we need a resolved IP, so those checks are skipped.
+If you need to check a mail server IP specifically, enter the IP address directly rather than the domain name.

 What do the return codes mean on blacklist results?

-When a DNSBL returns an A record indicating a listing, the IP address in the response encodes additional information.
-For Spamhaus ZEN, 127.0.0.2 means SBL listing (spam source), 127.0.0.4 means XBL listing (exploited system/botnet), and 127.0.0.10/127.0.0.11 mean PBL listing (policy block list — dynamic IP).
-Return codes vary by blacklist operator, so check the specific list's documentation for the full meaning.
+When a DNSBL returns an A record indicating a listing, the IP address in the response encodes additional information about the reason.
+For Spamhaus ZEN: 127.0.0.2 means SBL listing (confirmed spam source), 127.0.0.4 means XBL (exploited system or botnet, includes CBL), 127.0.0.10 and 127.0.0.11 mean PBL (Policy Block List.
+ISP-designated dynamic IP range not intended for direct email sending).
+For SORBS: 127.0.0.2 means spam, 127.0.0.7 means relayed spam, 127.0.0.10 means dynamic IP.
+Return code meanings vary by blacklist operator.
+Always check the specific list's documentation for the full definition.

 Get Free Temp Mail ->